ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-documentationrapport-chrome-extension.md

 ### How to use

 For now, you can visit websites and freely explore their features.
 If the extension detects a request that might be exploitable, it will automatically attempt certain actions.
 You can view the results in the extension's service.
-To access the service:

 1. Open Google Chrome.
 2. Surf website you may leggaly pentest